Skip to main content

 • In this module you will develop an understanding of current trends in, and new approaches to, contemporary performance practice, including playwriting, theatre directing, devised, physical and applied work.
 You will collaborate with students from the other MA programmes offered in the Department of Drama, Theatre and Dance, encountering a broad range of performance making processes and contexts.
 You will also apply established techniques of research and enquiry to the conception of a new group or solo performance project, allowing you the opportunity to provide thought-provoking response to the practices encountered.

 • The dissertation offers you the opportunity to develop some of the concepts you have explored practically in written form.
 With a flexible format, you may employ a number of critical methodologies.
-Katie Mitchell will open her rehearsal room for the autumn and spring terms for you to observe her practice, which can form the basis of your case study.
 The dissertation can take the form of a Director’s Log which will include documentation of your directing practice.

 • This module will describe the key principles of academic integrity, focusing on university assignments.
 Plagiarism, collusion and commissioning will be described as activities that undermine academic integrity, and the possible consequences of engaging in such activities will be described.
 Activities, with feedback, will provide you with opportunities to reflect and develop your understanding of academic integrity principles.